B2B SaaS Marketing Strategies for Long-Term Success

 - Creating opportunities for upsells with existing clients

-Thought leadership accomplishes all three, especially in combination with intentional social media and email marketing programs.
+Thought leadership accomplishes all three, especially in combination with LinkedIn and email marketing programs.
 Here’s how to use it to accomplish each goal:

 Increase visibility using keyword selection

 When business owners search for products and services, what they’re really looking for are ways to resolve the pain points they experience in their own business.
-Stepping in with solutions to those problems is the best way to build trust with those business owners.
-But having all the answers is only a part of the process; you’ll also need a well crafted B2B keyword strategy to make sure you reach the right people at the right time.
+Offering solutions to those problems builds trust with them and introduces your software product as a potential tool.
+But creating helpful content is only useful if people can find it, which is why it’s critical to have a well-crafted keyword strategy.

-Once you’ve chosen the keywords you want to target, the next step is to create truly excellent content.
-It’s easier said than done, but I dig into the process in detail here.
-The two most important principles are:
+Once you’ve figured out your most valuable keywords, the next step is to create truly excellent thought leadership content.
+The two most important principles in doing so are:

-- Write at the lowest grade level that won’t insult your audience’s intelligence, but matches the industry’s lexicon
+- Write at the lowest reading level that won’t insult your audience’s intelligence, but matches the industry’s lexicon

-Generate leads by pairing content marketing with free trials
+Generate B2B SaaS leads by pairing content marketing with free trials

 The early stages of a sale are often complex and time consuming for both the potential client and your team, requiring multiple calls, demonstrations, and training sessions.
 Offering a free trial allows prospects to sample the benefits of your software—and start investing in learning your systems—without needing to commit to a purchase.